 Trigeminal neuralgia can cause debilitating facial pain.
-Consultant neurosurgeon Mr Harith Akram explains the causes of trigeminal neuralgia and the treatment options available to you if you are suffering from this condition.
+Consultant neurosurgeon Mr. Harith Akram explains the causes of trigeminal neuralgia and the treatment options available to you if you are suffering from this condition.

 If you are suffering from attacks of severe, sharp, electric shock-like facial pain, you may have something called trigeminal neuralgia.
 Trigeminal neuralgia symptoms can last from seconds to minutes at a time and can sometimes come in clusters occurring closely together.
-They can be triggered by everyday events such as talking, eating or brushing your teeth.
+They can be triggered by everyday events such as talking, eating, or brushing your teeth.
 Even touching your face can trigger an attack in some cases.
 Trigeminal neuralgia is often mistaken for dental pain when the attacks first begin.

 Anyone can suffer from trigeminal neuralgia without having any other neurological conditions.
 However, there is a higher prevalence in patients with conditions such as multiple sclerosis.
-It is very rare for children to have trigeminal neuralgia.
+It is very rare for children to have trigeminal neurogenesis.

 What causes trigeminal neuralgia?